sphinx-doc/sphinx/doc/config.rst

    * Calculate similarity between new msgids and previously saved old msgids.
      This calculation take many time.

+   If you need a speed for the calculation, you can use ``python-levenshtein`` 3rd-party package written in C by using :command:`pip install python-levenshtein`.

    The default is ``False``.

    .. versionadded:: 1.3